GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 Our legacy is not something that we can see moving forward, these dots are only connected looking back on our life's random walk.
 Legacy is like concrete.
-It get's stronger the longer it has set, reaching peak strength years after the pour.
-The roman sewers and aquaducts were lasting success, but we know this only long after their society collapsed.
+It gets stronger the longer it has set, reaching peak strength years after the pour.
+The roman sewers and aqueducts were lasting success, but we know this only long after their society collapsed.
 Time has the final word on our legacy.

 ### Why chase it?